YousefAbyss/YousefAbyss/README.md

 - 👋 Hi, I’m Yousef
-- 👀 I'm an undergraduate physics student who loves programming and simulating
+- 👀 I'm a physics student who loves programming and simulating
 - 🌱 I’m currently working on the formation of Kepler 80 planetary system
 - 📫 Discord: Abyss#7327